Exhibitions

 Beyond archiving relationships among the primordial and artifice, the works here posit new expressions of how animals might live with landscapes.

-— Yasmeen Siddiqui, Minerva Projects
+— Yasmeen Siddiqui, Minerva Project

 2026 Schedule of exhibitions